|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "Approximately five minutes after we had dropped the bombs (on Lae Airdrome) the formation was attacked by approximately eight type '0' fighters.
 During the attack, our airplane received a direct hit which knocked out the right engine.
 I believe that due to the right engine being shot out and being unable to stay with the formation, and with four Zeros pressing their attack in, Lt.
 Keel (pilot) decided to change a landing on the water.
 The landing was accomplished smoothly, and we abandoned the hip and immediately launched the life raft.
 We began grouping around the raft and the four Zeros began strafing us.
 This making such a large target, we were ordered by the pilot to separate.
 At this time, we were all safe and intact.
 I began swimming in the opposite direction from the rest and this was the last I saw of my crew.
 I do not believe that Sgt.
 Marsh (RAAF) and the rest of the crew were ever hit by the enemy airplanes for after the four Zeros left, I could still hear them yelling to each other, and the flight of the Zeros that came back did not strafe but once or twice, then began circling the raft and stayed over head until dark, seemingly to be watching and signaling the position."

-Keel and possibly other crew members were captured by the Japanese Navy and became Prisoners Of War (POW).
-Initially transported to Lae then Rabaul.
+Keel and possibly other members of the crew were captured by the Imperial Japanese Navy (IJN) and became Prisoners Of War (POW) and were transported to Lae then moved to Rabaul.
 Keel and possibly others from the crew were detained by the Keibitai 81st Naval Guard Unit (81st Naval Garrison Unit) at the Keibitai Headquarters at Rabaul.
 During 1942, Keel was executed and buried in a mass grave on Matupi Island.

 Recovery of Remains